Zojz (deity): History

 In the pre-Christian pagan period the term Zot was presumably used in Albanian to refer to the sky father/god/lord, father-god, heavenly father (the Indo-European father daylight-sky-god).
 After the first access of the ancestors of the Albanians to the Christian religion in antiquity the term Zot has been used for God, the Father and the Son (Christ).
+The cult of the sky is preserved in Albanian oath swearings, which are often taken by sky (e.g. për atë qiell, pasha qiellin!), as well as expressly 'by Zojz', Alb.: "Pasha Zojzin!".
+A typical folk expression says: Beja me rrêna ka rrufenë!
+"Swearing with lies, there is lightning!".
+The worship and practices associated to the sky and lightning deity have been preserved until the 20th century, and in some forms still continue today.